You do not need to throw your phone in a lake

 Change nothing today.
 This is a data collection day.
 Open Screen Time (iOS) or Digital Wellbeing (Android) and record these numbers:

-• Total daily screen time (average over the past 7 days)
+- Total daily screen time (average over the past 7 days)

-• Number of daily phone pickups
+- Number of daily phone pickups

-• Top 3 apps by time spent
+- Top 3 apps by time spent

-• Total notifications received yesterday
+- Total notifications received yesterday

-• First pickup time (how soon after waking you reached for your phone)
+- First pickup time (how soon after waking you reached for your phone)

 Day 1 goal: Know your real numbers.
 No judgment, no changes yet.
-For a deeper look at what that screen time data is costing your output, the screen time and productivity research breaks down the evidence.

-Day 2: Kill the triggers
+Day 2: Kill the notification triggers

 Component: Strip

 Today you remove the mechanisms that pull you back to your phone without conscious choice.
-Research shows that smartphone notifications create an average of 65.3 daily interruptions, and each interruption requires cognitive effort to recover from — even when the notification is brief [2].
-You are not cutting screen time today.
-You are cutting the notification-driven pulls that return you to your phone without conscious intent.
+Research shows that each notification-driven interruption requires cognitive effort to recover from, even when the notification itself is brief, and that reducing these interruptions improves performance [2].

 Morning actions (10 minutes):

-• Turn off all non-critical notifications.
+- Turn off all non-critical notifications.
 Keep calls, texts from close contacts, and calendar alerts.
 Disable everything else: social media, news, shopping, games, email badges.

 Evening check: At the end of Day 2, notice how many times you picked up your phone out of habit and found nothing pulling you in.
 That gap between pickup and engagement is where your attention starts returning to you.